 A COMPASS Update Training is available for previously trained staff.
-Important policies were reviewed; new components of COMPASS for the 2012-13 school year and anticipated changes coming in 2013-14 were included in the update training.
+Important policies were reviewed; new components of COMPASS for the 2013-14 school year and anticipated changes coming in 2014-15 were included in the update training.
 This session is approximately 30 minutes.

 ONLINE COMPASS TRAINING SERIES

 This series of voice-over PowerPoints covers several topics, including how to administer the COMPASS assessment to students and how to create reports.
-Below is the original training series and documentation.
-An updated version will be available in November.
+Below is the training series and documentation for 2013-14.